thudoann/thudoann.github.io/_posts/2022-11-19-Anh-Thu's-Portfolio.md

 tags: [Data Wrangling, Data Processing, Sentiment Analysis, Social Network Analysis, Machine Learning, Data Visualization, Dimensionality reduction, Time Series]
 ---

 My name is Anh Thu, I am currently preparing a bachelor's degree in data sciences at CY Tech (Ex EISTI).
-I am actively looking for a five months internship in Data Science starting from April to September 2023 with the possibility of extending it to an apprenticeship for one year after that.
-Here are some projects I have worked on.
+I am actively looking for a five months internship in Data Science starting from April to September 2023 with the possibility of extending it to an apprenticeship.

 ---